pedrodlafaria/pedrodlafaria/README.md

 I find program analysis a very interesting field in general.
 A subfield that also interests me is formal verification and automatic theorem proving.
 Recent AI developments (LLMs) have also opened the door to exciting new applications in software analysis and development.

 Other areas that I find fascinating include: Governance models, topics in Complexity Sciences (Economics, Finance, Business, etc).
-I have a few experiments here on gitHub around these topics.
+I have a few experiments here on GitHub around these topics.

 I also have some interest in Physics, and Computational Biology, but no time to work on anything in these domains.